r-fairhurst/MeetnSleep/reports/week9.md

 #### Nadir Isweesi
 - **Last Week Contributions:**  I worked on the poster and added the abstract and High-level methodology.
-- **Current Contributions:** finalizing the team docs and reviewing our work
+- **Current Contributions:** I added install instructions to the repo, also, I worked on updating the living document.